Claim: Barack Obama does not qualify as a natural-born citizen of the U.S. because his mother was too young.

 *** Naturalized citizens are ineligible to hold the office of President.

-These qualifications aren’t quite so straightforward as they might seem, however.
-For example, what does the phrase “fourteen years a resident within the United States” mean?
+These qualifications aren't quite so straightforward as they might seem, however.
+For example, what does the phrase "fourteen years a resident within the United States" mean?
 Can those fourteen years be cumulative, or do they have to be consecutive?
-Do the fourteen years of
+Do the fourteen years of U.S. residency have to

-immediately precede the presidential election, or can they have occurred at any period in a candidate’s life?
-These were issues that confronted Herbert Hoover, who, because of his work (first for a British mining firm, and later for the
+immediately precede the presidential election, or can they have occurred at any period in a candidate's life?
+These were issues that confronted Herbert Hoover, who, because of his work (first for a British mining firm, and later for the U.S. government during World War I), had spent a good deal of time abroad and returned to the U.S. less than fourteen years prior to his election to the presidency in 1928.

-Likewise, the “natural-born citizen” requirement is not so straightforward either, because the Constitution didn’t define what a natural-born citizen was.
-(The definition of “natural-born citizen” was left up to individual states to decide until the adoption of the Fourteenth Amendment in 1868, but even that amendment has been subject to further interpretation.)
-What qualifies a person for natural-born citizenship status under
+Likewise, the "natural-born citizen" requirement is not so straightforward either, because the Constitution didn't define what a natural-born citizen was.
+(The definition of "natural-born citizen" was left up to individual states to decide until the adoption of the Fourteenth Amendment in 1868, but even that amendment has been subject to further interpretation.)
+What qualifies a person for natural-born citizenship status under U.S. law can be quite complicated, depending on factors such as where the person was born, when he was born, where he and his parents lived, and the nationalities of his parents.

 Some of these factors might seemingly come into play in the case of Democratic presidential nominee Barack Obama.
-Although his mother was herself a natural-born U.S. citizen, his father was a Kenyan national, and his parents may or may not have been legally married in the eyes of
+Although his mother was herself a natural-born U.S. citizen, his father was a Kenyan national, and his parents may or may not have been legally married in the eyes of U.S. law.
+Moreover, his parents split up when he was but a toddler, and his mother soon afterwards married another foreign national and moved with Barack to Indonesia.

 The item quoted above posits that Barack Obama does not qualify as a natural-born citizen of the U.S. because the law in effect at the time he was born specified that "If only one parent was a U.S. citizen at the time of your birth, that parent must have resided in the United States for at least ten years, at least five of which had to be after the age of 16."
 Since Barack Obama only had one U.S. citizen parent (his mother), and his mother had not been residing in the U.S. for at least five years after the age of 16 when Barack was born (because she herself was only 18 at the time), then he's not a natural-born citizen.